jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-02-19.md

 Riaan: Durban will need a reboot.
 There are people interested in attenting one, but it will need a host and help from us.
 I propose that we first help out in Cape Town then tend to Durban.

+Notes:
+* Please clarify, postponed until next meetup with an agenda.

-Reporter and Backup:
+Reporter and Backup: Riaan

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 Cape Town